xerdin442/imago/README.md

 - **Multi-Player Contests**: Multi-player prize contests for games such as Call of Duty Mobile and Fantasy Premier League (FPL).
 Also, adding support for creating multi-player prize tournaments in football games (such as EA FC or eFootball).
 - **Savings**: Feature to enable auto-save on winnings.
 The savings will be staked onchain, and yields will be accumulated to grow the user's balance over time.
-- **Rewards**: Converting current reward ssytem to an onchain system to use NFTs or SFTs
+- **Rewards**: Converting the current reward system to an onchain system using NFTs or SFTs.

 ## Demo